 Pick up the Wilkinson Sword Quattro Titanium Sensitive Blades and Razor from Amazon here.
-You can pick up a pack of 9 blades for less than £12.
+Which includes a razor and 9 blades for £12.

-Shaving Tips For Teens – How To Prevent Cuts From Shaving
+Shaving Tips For Teenage Boys – How To Prevent Cuts When Shaving:

 We’d love to tell you that when you shave you wont get cut at all, but the truth is that you will probably suffer a few nicks when you first start shaving.

 However, it’s all about reducing your risk of nicks and cuts when shaving.
 We’ve given you the best razor to use, now it’s about the hints & tips.
 See our top 10 tips for preventing a cut when shaving and getting the best shave:

 10 Tips For Preventing Cuts When Shaving

 - Always shave after showering.
 Showering opens up your pores, helping to reduce the risk of irritation and give you a closer shave.

 - Before your start shaving/ applying shavings foams or gels, it’s important to study your facial hair.
 Really understand the way that the hair grows, as it’s important to shave in the direction the hair grows, “with the grain” and not against it.
 Shaving against the grain of the hair can leave you red faced due to irritation and rashes.